 8. Make Holiday Cards - Make your kids part of the holiday gifting fun!
 Gather all of your craft supplies and spend time creating handmade holiday cards for your close friends and family.
 Help your kids write special notes to make them extra special.

 9. Write a Letter to Santa - Sit down and help your kid craft a letter to Santa.
 Make sure they include some details about how they are celebrating, what they are looking forward to, and reflect on the past year.
 These letters will be a great keepsake for years ahead.

 10. Give Back to the Community - There are lots of creative ways to give back during the holiday season!
 Volunteer at the local soup kitchen, donate to toy-for-tots or offer to ring the bell for the Salvation Army.
 This is a great way to remind kids of the importance of giving back.

 How you you celebrating the holiday season?
-What are some of your favorite traditions?
+What are some of your favorite family friendly Christmas activities and traditions?
 Leave them here in the comments.